National Robotics Competition (Singapore)

 National Robotics Competition (NRC) is a robotics competition jointly organised by Singapore Science Centre and Duck Learning Education, with support from the Ministry of Education and the Agency for Science, Technology and Research.
 It aims to help nurture a new generation of youths with interest in Science, Technology, Engineering and Mathematics (STEM) to aspire in improving the lives of people, and encourages students to develop problem solving skills, entrepreneurial skills, creative thinking skills and team spirit.

 History

 National Robotics Competition was first organised in 1999 as National Junior Robotics Competition (NJRC) with 167 teams from 70 schools.
 In the competition, teams of not more than 5 students build a robot using the Lego Mindstorms robotics system.
 Competitors are divided into three categories: Upper Primary Division, for Primary 3 to Primary 6 students, Secondary Division for secondary or equivalent level, and Tertiary Division, for 1st and 2nd year ITE/JC/Poly students.
 In 2007, 13 schools participated in the competition, sending a total of 37 teams.

-In 2016, a holistic review is made to the competition following an announcement during the closing ceremony of the competition that year.
+In 2016, a holistic review of the competition was conducted following an announcement made during that year's closing ceremony.
 NJRC was officially renamed as National Robotics Competition (NRC) in 2017.
 An additional category for children aged six to eight years is added, along with other new elements such as the robotic arm hackathon.